nashville-software-school/front-end-curriculum/26-movie-history/README.md

 # Movie History

-Break up into teams of three, and build a new application to keep track of movies that you have seen, and want to see, with your own ratings based on OMDb API
+You will be split up into teams of three, and your team will build a new application to keep track of movies that you have seen, and want to see, with your own ratings based on OMDb API

 ## Requirements
 1. You must use Firebase to store movies